ucla-data-science-center/rclone-intro/episodes/01-introduction.md

 ![Test Illustration](test-illustration.jpg)

-## Disambiguation:  rclone and rsync
+### Disambiguation:  rclone and rsync
-Is this section necessary?
+Note: Is this section necessary?
 Should I explain the difference
+>Rclone and rsync are command-line tools.
+Rclone is designed for copying files between cloud servers and a different server or workstation, while rsync offers more advanced features for file synchronization.

 ## Challenge 1: